So very beautiful! It spread around my porch!

 Virginia Creeper is a Flowering Creeping Vine

-As one of the specimens within the North American deciduous climbing family, Parthenocissus quinquefolia, the Virginia creeper, has a reputation for rapid growth rates and distinctive foliage.
+As one of the North American deciduous climbing family specimens, Parthenocissus quinquefolia, the Virginia creeper, has a reputation for rapid growth rates and distinctive foliage.
 The Virginia creeper, also known as the Woodbine, compliments country cottage, rustic and Mediterranean-themed garden styles.
-The stems of the self-clinging vine have mechanisms which enable the plant to spread quickly over surfaces, penetrating nooks and crannies.
-Also known as the Victoria creeper or five-leaved ivy, this member of the grape family is a sprawling deciduous climber, easily reaching heights of 70 to 100 feet in the wild.
+The stems of the self-clinging vine have mechanisms that enable the plant to spread quickly over surfaces, penetrating nooks and crannies.
+Also known as the Victoria creeper or five-leaved ivy, this member of the grape family is a sprawling deciduous climber, quickly reaching heights of 70 to 100 feet in the wild.
 It can climb smooth surfaces- wispy tendrils forked at the tip armed with adhesive elements that help the tendrils bond with slippery surfaces.

 Virginia Creeper is a Sprawling Deciduous Climber Suitable for Ground Cover